finwo/meshy.js/README.md

 as a packet-length indicator, we can re-use values &lt;1500 as custom protocols that are specific to meshy.

-Here's a list of custom protocols we define outside of the ethertype set.
+Here's a non-exhaustive list of protocols we define or recognize:

 | Hex  | Description                 |
 | ---- | --------------------------- |